 - How could business and financial leaders accelerate forecasts for marketing’s contribution to sales?

-- Using the Adobe Sensei platform that leverages AI and ML, can organizations use advanced analytics to forecast and simulate marketing assets performance and impact to the bottom line?
+- Using the Adobe Sensei platform that leverages AI and ML, can organizations use advanced analytics to forecast and simulate the performance of marketing assets performance and impact to the bottom line?

 - Where are the bottlenecks in the key business drivers and value driving and cost driving process?